AterAnimAvis/Guinevere/README.md

 # Usage

-To actually use Guinevere, you need the latest Node.JS and the following modules:
+To actually use Guinevere, you need pipenv and the latest Node.JS and the following modules:
 - luxon                     (Currently only used for testing timezones)
 - @nlpjs/basic              (Used by the Natural Language Processing backend)
 - @nlpjs/builtin-microsoft  (As above.)